 The Galaxy Note has always been something of an individual.
-It was this family of phones in which Samsung really used to push new technologies - not just the integrated S Pen stylus, but curved screens, big displays and more cameras.
+It was this family of phones in which Samsung really used to push new technologies - not just the integrated S Pen stylus, but its curved screens, big displays, and more cameras.

 That's until more recent years.
-Now the gap between the company's existing flagship Galaxy S series and Note series has shrunk.
-Sure, there's still that S Pen control with the Note, adding a different and distinctive layer of functionality, but fundamentally the two are much more similar than at a different point in time.
+Now the gap between the company's existing flagship Galaxy S series and Note series has shrunk somewhat.
+Sure, there's still that S Pen control with the Note, adding a different and distinctive layer of functionality, but fundamentally the two are more similar than at an earlier point in time.

 We've been living with the Galaxy Note 10+ - the 'Plus' denoting that it's the lead and larger device of the launch pair, with a few additional features over the smaller model - to see how it fares.
 Is the Note still as ground-breaking as it once was, or does the increasing competition put its once unchallenged big-phone reign into question?

 Design & Screen

 - 6.8-inch AMOLED display, 3040 x 1440 pixels (448ppi), HDR 10+ support